-2: What is a Good Estate Plan?
+2: What Is a Good Estate Plan?

 That depends entirely on your individual needs and desires.

-Simply stated, a good estate plan is one that guarantees all your final wishes will be faithfully executed, providing you with peace of mind while providing your beneficiaries with the assets you wanted them to have.
+Simply stated, a good estate plan is one that guarantees all your final wishes will be faithfully executed, providing you with peace of mind while providing your beneficiaries with the inheritance you wanted them to have.

 These commitments may include: